chenjefferson/connect-4-rust/README.md

 I don't know too much Rust (I've modified some Rust + WASM code, but I haven't set it up or coded anything out of it myself).

-I personally like Connect 4.
+I personally like Connect 4, so that's why I chose it as a simple starter project.

 ## Setup
 TODO write